 When Does Medicare Coverage Start

 You’ll have another opportunity to sign up during the General Enrollment Period.
-GEP takes place yearly from January 1st through March 31st.
+That takes place yearly from January 1st through March 31st.
 Coverage begins July 1st of the same year you enroll.

-Additionally, this period allows you to return to Original Medicare & pick up a Medicare Supplement plan.
-January 1st is when new coverage will start if you made changes.
+Also, this period allows you to return to Medicare & pick up a Medicare Supplement plan.
+January 1st is when new coverage will start.

-If you find yourself stuck with Part C after AEP, you can use the Medicare Advantage Open Enrollment Period, which also runs annually between January 1st and March 31st, to return to Original Medicare.
+If you find yourself stuck with Part C, you can use the Medicare Advantage Open Enrollment Period, which also runs between January 1st and March 31st, to return to Medicare.

 If you delayed coverage or your circumstances change, you may also be eligible for a Special Enrollment Period.